alexliu0809/alexliu0809.github.io/_includes/blog_setup_website_with_apache_and_letsencrypt.md

 # You might need to stop apache first, run the following to stop apache
 # sudo systemctl stop apache2
 sudo certbot certonly --standalone --preferred-challenges http -d example.com
+# Restart apache2 with the following command
+# sudo systemctl restart apache2
 ```

 When running the command, you will be prompted to enter an email address and agree to the terms of service.
 After doing so, you should see a message telling you the process was successful and where your certificates are stored: